FuelLabs/fuel-specs/src/tx-format/transaction.md

 - More than one input of type `InputType.Coin` for any [Coin ID](../identifiers/utxo-id.md#coin-id) in the input set
 - More than one input of type `InputType.Contract` for any [Contract ID](../identifiers/utxo-id.md#contract-id) in the input set
 - More than one input of type `InputType.Message` for any [Message ID](../identifiers/utxo-id.md#message-id) in the input set
+- The size of the transaction, in bytes, exceeds the maximum transaction size as specified in the consensus parameters.
+The size of a transaction is calculated as the sum of the sizes its static and dynamic parts as determined by canonical serialization.

 When serializing a transaction, fields are serialized as follows (with inner structs serialized recursively):